blueburrito24/obsidiannotes/Thoughts.md

 I need to remember that as much as it sucks to be a retard and not understand this content, it's better that I'm a retard and trying to understand this content than a retard who doesn't try.

 15.10.2025.

+I really like drawing but whenever I draw I feel like a degenerate fag. :'< 9.12.2025.